Wednesday, December 18, 2013

 My knowledge of transgenderism was learning as I go, like I said there was no internet, Sonny introduced me to the hormones of the times, birth control pills.
 We had no doctors or endocrinologists to treat us, it was trial and era. lol

-Monika: What was the hardest thing about your coming out?
+Monika: What was the hardest part of your coming out journey?

 Janice: Finding a job.
 When I came out in 1969 we were not known as transgender women, we were classified either as drag queens or transvestite.
 It was not even on the radar for someone like me to find a job as a transgender woman.
 Times were hard; police harassment was an everyday occurrence.
 I can recall one time when Sonny and I were walking to see a movie on the corner of 5th St. and Market St, in San Francisco.